Arianee/arianee-sdk/packages/arianee-access-token/README.md

 If you only need to decode existing arianee access token, you don't need to instanciate the class.

-You can use the following static methods
+You can use the following static methods.
+These methods will automatically detect if the arianee access token is prefixed and handle it.
+In order for this to work seamlessly, the arianee access tokens must be signed with one of these two signature algorithms (alg prop in header): `secp256k1` or `ETH`.

 ### `static isArianeeAccessTokenValid(arianeeAccessToken: string): boolean`